hohehohe2/timeKeeper/readme.txt

 GTaskNode, GTaskDotNode

 - Gui nodes for time keeper application (though GTaskDotNode can be used for any application)
-- These are compatible with GNodeSceneBase requirement
+- These are compatible with GNodeCanvasBase requirement

 		GRectNode
 			GTaskNode: Regular task GUI node